malramsay64/phd-thesis/04_Machine_Learning/clustering.md

 is a fantastic method of understanding the data and evaluating how well the clustering has performed.
-For clustering, each local environment is described by six features, that is, represented as a point in 6D space, making the visualisation on a 2D page somewhat more difficult.
+For clustering, each local environment is described by six features, that is, represented as a point in 6D feature space, making the visualisation on a 2D page somewhat more difficult.
-Before evaluating the performance of the clustering we need to find appropriate tools for visualising the high dimensional data.
+To evaluate the performance of a clustering algorithm we first need to find an appropriate method for visualising the high dimensional data.

 ## Visualisation of High Dimensional Data {#sec:visualisation}

 When visualising data on a page, like in this thesis, we are limited to the display of two spatial dimensions at a time.
-So in visualising a six dimensional dataset, the problem becomes one of reducing the number of dimensions to two, while retaining properties of the six dimensional dataset.
+So in visualising a six dimensional feature space, the problem becomes one of reducing the number of dimensions to two, while retaining properties of the six dimensional feature space.

 The simplest method for dimensionality reduction is Principal Component Analysis (PCA). [@Jolliffe2013] PCA transforms the data to a new coordinate system